 - Planned downtime is always far more economical than unplanned downtime.

 - Routine repair of a silo will cost you much less than an emergency repair.

 - Small repairs are quicker and cheaper than a silo failure.

-The routine examination of your silo is effective in increasing facility safety and ensuring smooth operations only when it is conducted in conjunction with professional inspections as part of a regular preventive maintenance schedule.
-When used in place of professional services, in-house inspection, cleaning, and repair procedures increase safety risks.
-Failed silos can sometimes be repaired and some stored material can be recovered.
-However, companies often face additional costs from cleanup, possible environmental damage, injury, or loss of life.
+The routine examination of your silo is only effective in increasing facility safety and ensuring smooth operations when it is conducted in conjunction with professional cleaning and inspection services as part of a regular preventive maintenance schedule.

 Whether you have bridging, caking or plugging of any stored material, it’s essential to contact USA Silo Service, a division of the Marietta Group, which includes Marietta Silos and Marietta Inspection Services, to have the build-up removed quickly.
 This recent case study shows USA Silo Service using their proprietary equipment and cleaning methods to remove coal build-up in a silo and greatly improve material flow.